SHEHARYAAR-coder/spicy-cams/WITHDRAWAL_QUICKSTART.md

 **GET /api/withdrawals**

 - Fetch withdrawal requests
-- Creators see their own, admins see all
+- Models see their own, admins see all

 **POST /api/withdrawals**